15 Best Forensic Science Colleges

 The American Academy of Forensic Sciences has determined that each curriculum satisfies the requirements for accreditation as a forensic education program.
 In addition, San Jose State University provides students with the opportunity to pursue a Minor in Forensic Studies.

 15. The West Virginia University, also abbreviated as WVU

-Students at West Virginia University have the opportunity to earn a Bachelor of Science degree in either Forensic Biology, Forensic Chemistry, or Forensic Examiner.
+Students at West Virginia University can earn a Bachelor of Science degree in Forensic Biology, Forensic Chemistry, or Forensic Examiner.
 Students who choose any of these routes will receive a comprehensive education in the fundamental sciences and the practical applications related to forensic science.

 The Forensic Education Programs Accreditation Commission has granted accreditation to each and every program (FEPAC).
 Students are required to participate in an internship as a part of the requirements for their degree.